Welcome to my website

 In 2017 I completed my Habilitation at TU Dortmund, where I received the venia legendi in American Literary and Cultural Studies with a thesis titled Ahab in Love: The Creative Reception of Moby-Dick in Popular Culture (in preparation for publication).

-I have previously taught as Assistant Professor of American Studies at TU Dortmund University, Germany, where I completed my PhD summa cum laude with a thesis titled Poetry Goes Intermedia: U.S.-amerikanische Lyrik des 20. und 21.
+Previously, I have worked and taught as Assistant Professor of American Studies at TU Dortmund University, Germany, where I completed my PhD summa cum laude with a thesis titled Poetry Goes Intermedia: U.S.-amerikanische Lyrik des 20. und 21.
 Jahrhunderts (2010).
 I held the position of Visiting Professor of German at Oglethorpe University in Atlanta, USA, and as Assistant Professor in the American Studies Department at Radboud University in Nijmegen, Netherlands.

 My research and teaching interests include:

-- Moby-Dick in Popular Culture
+- Popular Culture and Visual Culture

-- Adaptation Studies
+- Adaptation Studies and Reception Studies

-- Digital Archives and Databases, Periodical Research, Reception Studies
+- Digital Archives and Digital Databases

 If you are interested in collaborating across and beyond cultural and institutional borders, feel free to contact me at: firstname.lastname@example.org